Net operating income per share of

 Net operating income for the quarter was

-Net operating income for the first nine months of the year was
+Net operating income for the first six months of the year was

-Direct premiums written increased 47% in the third quarter to
+Direct premiums written remained constant in the quarter at

-For the first nine months of the year, total underwriting income was up
+For the first six months of the year, total underwriting income was

 Net investment income of

-For the first nine months of the year, total net investment income increased 29% to
+For the first six months of the year, total net investment income increased 6% to

 The average estimate of earnings per share and net operating income per

-share for the quarter among the analysts who follow the company was
+share for the quarter among the analysts who follow the Company were

 The conference call is also available by dialling (647) 427-7450 or 1